hasan3e8/AlphaDAWG/README.md

 are names as `neut_1.ms`, `neut_2.ms` and so on for neutrals and similarly `sweep_1.ms` and so on for sweeps.

-To preprocess the `.ms` files, first change the working directory of Matlab to ./AlphaADWG` by
+To preprocess the `.ms` files, first change the working directory to ./AlphaADWG` by

         cd ./AlphaDAWG